BinarySandia04/AgendasServer/README.md

-# README
+# Agenda Server

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## The server part of Agenda

-* Ruby version
+* Ruby version: 2.5.5 i think

-* System dependencies
+* System dependencies: A lot

-* Configuration
+* Configuration: very well made

-* Database creation
+* Database creation: idk when

-* Database initialization
+* Database initialization: wat

-* How to run the test suite
+* How to run the test suite: running it??

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.): mmmh I don't know what this is but ok

-* Deployment instructions
+* Deployment instructions: Deploy it

-* ...

-Test y tal